nice-registry/fetch-nice-package/readme.md

 .catch(err => console.error(err))
 ```

-P.S: `info` will all the [convenience-methods](https://github.com/zeke/nice-package/blob/master/README.md#convenience-methods) that `nice-package` has.
+P.S: `info` will have all the [convenience-methods](https://github.com/zeke/nice-package/blob/master/README.md#convenience-methods) that `nice-package` has.

 ## API